 Hebrew Congregation of Somers had its beginnings in the summer of 1944.
-Shenorock, a hamlet within Somers, and then a summer community had, at that time, approximately 20 Jewish families.
-The congregation’s first Shabbat service was held in the finished basement of Samuel Schuckman’s house in late August 1944.
+Shenorock, a hamlet within Somers, in Northern Westchester, and then a summer community had, at that time, approximately 20 Jewish families.
+The synagogue’s first Shabbat service was held in the finished basement of Samuel Schuckman’s house in late August 1944.
 A few weeks later, the first Rosh Hashanah and Yom Kippur services took place in the living room of Irving Lasher’s home.
 The seeds for a synagogue had been firmly planted!

 Land was donated, and money was raised to construct a “House of Gathering and Worship.”
 The building of the sanctuary and its supporting structure was a cooperative and voluntary effort led by a dedicated and determined group of Jewish families desiring to build a long-term presence in the town of Somers and the surrounding area.
 From its beginning as a summer shul, the Hebrew Congregation of Somers now operates year-round.